mmatczuk/mmatczuk/cv.md

 - Contributed to [github.com/koding/tunnel](https://github.com/koding/tunnel)
 - Created HTTP tunneling technology based on TLS and HTTP/2

-#### Open Source Contributions:
+#### Open-Source Contributions:

 - [**github.com/mmatczuk/go-http-tunnel**](https://github.com/mmatczuk/go-http-tunnel/) ![](https://img.shields.io/github/stars/mmatczuk/go-http-tunnel) ![](https://img.shields.io/github/forks/mmatczuk/go-http-tunnel) ![](https://img.shields.io/github/contributors/mmatczuk/go-http-tunnel) <br/>
 Created HTTP/2-based Ngrok clone during my time at StratoScale.
-The project was discontinued, and the code has been open-sourced.
+The project was discontinued, and the code has been open sourced.
 It was recognized by [Kelsey Hightower on Twitter](https://twitter.com/kelseyhightower/status/950375855569514497); the link no longer works as the account has been deleted.
 You can see the contents below:

 > HTTP tunnels are also great for exposing applications running locally to the outside world; even if you don't have a public IP. @michalmatczuk makes this easy for us with his super dope go-http-tunnel project…